Celebrating 31 years of the

 Parents: We will collect the following information from your child:

-First and last name, address, email address, school attending, teacher’s name, teacher’s email
+Student’s first and last name, mailing address, parent’s email address, school attending, teacher’s name, teacher’s email.

 If you do not consent, or if you have questions, email us at youngwriters@cwcmtdiablo.org